steemit/devportal-tutorials-js/tutorials/27_delegate_power/README.md

 # Delegate STEEM POWER

-_In this tutorial, we will learn how to delegate power to other users using Steemconnect as well as with Client-side signing method._
+_Delegate power to other users using Steemconnect or Client-side signing._

 This tutorial runs on the main Steem blockchain.
 And accounts queried/searched are real accounts with their available VESTS balances and estimated STEEM POWER holdings.